rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-structure.md

 ---

 # Solution Structure
-As per our clean architecture/Onion architecture, The project structure is divided into several layers of Models, domain services, Application core and API which are done based upon the thought of seperating the concerns for simpification and maintainance of code which is achieved with the help of breaking individual parts of the web application which are User interface, business logic, data access and infrastructure.
+As per our clean architecture/Onion architecture, The project structure is divided into several layers of Models, domain services, Application core and API which are following the practices of seperation of concerns for simplification and maintanable code

 The project solution contains six projects.
 They are :